codio-content/ThinkDS/codio-student-unit-excludes/book-structure/generate/.guides/content/indexer-exercise-6.md

 The outer loop iterates the search terms.
 The inner loop iterates the `TermCounter` objects.

-Run `ant build` to make sure your source code is compiled, and then run `ant Index`.
+{Run | terminal}(cd code && javac WikiNodeIterable.java WikiFetcher.java TermCounter.java Index.java && java -cp lib/*:.
+Index && cd ../)

+Use the button above to compile and run Index.
 It downloads two Wikipedia pages, indexes them, and prints the results; but when you run it you won't see any output because we've left one of the methods empty.

 Your job is to fill in `indexPage`, which takes a URL (as a `String`) and an `Elements` object, and updates the index.
 The comments below sketch what it should do: